Let’s keep this grilling train rollin‘, shall we?

 - Turn 1/2 or 1/3 of the burners (depending on how many burners your grill has) to low heat.

-- Place the tenderloin on the high heat side of the grill then grill for 1-1/2 minutes on all four sides, closing the lid between flipping.
+- Place the tenderloin on the HIGH HEAT side of the grill then grill for 1-1/2 minutes on all four sides, for a total of 6 minutes, closing the lid between flipping.

-- Move the tenderloin over to the low heat side of the grill then grill for 4 minutes on each of the 2 larger sides (you will sear on 4 sides but 2 sides will end up being fatter/flatter,) or until an instant read thermometer inserted into the center of the tenderloin reads 140 degrees.
+- Move the tenderloin over to the LOW HEAT side of the grill then grill for 4 minutes on each of the 2 larger sides (you will sear on 4 sides but 2 sides will end up being fatter/flatter,), for a total of 8 more minutes, or until an instant read thermometer inserted into the center of the tenderloin reads 140 degrees.
 Again, keep the lid closed between flipping.

 Grilled Pork Tenderloin